This page last updated: 9 June 2004

 Postmarks must include the name of a post office, by my definition.
 Hawaiian town postmarks thus must include the name of Honolulu or a "country post office" – that is – a post office outside Honolulu.
 This page will deal primarily (but not exclusively) with the country offices, as Hawaii's postal authorities called them in the 19th Century.

 John K. Bash and William J. Davey collaborated during the 1930's and 1940's to produce the Standard Identification System for Hawaiian Town Postmarks.
 The culmination of their effort is Part III of Meyer and Harris.
 In essence, the system is an adaptation of the Dewey Decimal System commonly used for organizing library books.
 Over the years, the types assigned by Davey and Bash have become known as Meyer Harris or MH types.
-Since publication of Meyer and Harris, the most significant publications about town postmarks are the updates produced by Edward J. Burns, listed in the Bibliography at the end of this page.
+Since publication of Meyer and Harris, the most significant publications about town postmarks are the updates produced by Edward J. Burns listed in the Town Postmark Bibliography.
 Burns held to the basic Meyer and Harris identification system.

 For a graphic study of the Davey/Bash system, please click on Davey/Bash Identification System Illustrated.